theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/permanent-ban.md

 Whatever the decision, it is vital to notify the contributor of the actions you are taking.

-Banning contributors is not trivial, it should be done in accordance with the **Project Policies**.
+Banning contributors is not trivial, it should be done in accordance with the **[Published Policies](/patterns/project-governance/published-policies)**.

 Implementation of the ban will include thinking about: